 When determining any application for discretionary grant assistance we will consider any agreed Lancashire County Council funding and the ability of the applicant to self-fund the identified additional costs.
-Subject to this assessment a discretionary grant will be made available to make up the shortfall in funding for the cost of the eligible works up to a maximum £10,000.
+Subject to this assessment a discretionary grant will be made available to make up the shortfall in funding for the cost of the eligible works up to a maximum £20,000.

-Any discretionary assistance is subject to funding being available at the time of the application and must be approved by the Housing Health and Engineering Services Manager and will be subject to a separate financial assessment of household income.
+Any discretionary assistance is subject to funding being available at the time of the application and must be approved by the Head of Housing & Environmental Health and will be subject to a separate financial assessment of household income.
+This is irrespective of whether they are considered the relevant person for the purposes of the mandatory Disabled Facilities Grant application.

 Discretionary funding can only be used to help fund the following: